 Maize & Malaria

 This 25 minute documentary short details the recent research of the Frederick S. Pardee Center for the Study of the Longer-Range Future Director ad interim James McCann.
-Prof. McCann is a principal investigator for a five-year Rockefeller-funded study of the links between maize and malaria in Ethiopia.
+Prof. McCann is a principal investigator for a five-year Rockefeller Foundation-funded study of the links between maize and malaria in Ethiopia.
 Through interviews conducted at a research meeting at Pardee House in December 2011 and other existing footage, this video reports on the maize-malaria connection and reviews the discovery, extent and consequences of the link and potential remedies from the perspectives of agro-ecology, entomology, and human ecology.
 This case study may inform further research on the links between large-scale agro-ecological shifts and coincidental incidences of vector-borne diseases.

 Maize production dramatically expanded in sub-Saharan Africa in the 1980s as part of a multilateral policy to increase local food supplies.
 By 2020, maize is expected to become the world’s dominant food crop.